dbvisel/tapestryviewer/README.md

 npm start
 ```

-You might need to install `netlify-cli` and login to Netlify to run it locally.
+You might need to install `netlify-cli` and login to Netlify to get it running locally.

 Data is set up in `/app/tapestryData.js`.
 Right now that demonstrates creating a few tapestry objects, forking them, adding items to them, and setting publication status.

 Data can also be pulled in from a [Google sheet](https://docs.google.com/spreadsheets/d/1EfdUXGmHdiJ5gcqZn4LdBJuXB0L6QZvKe3Vd7RP33SM/edit?usp=sharing).
-This is not currently done on build, but is done manually; to do that, run:
+This is done by a prebuild script:

 ```
-npm run download
+npm run prebuild
 ```

+## Environmental variables

+This is expecting to find the following, which should be in an `.env` file.
+From Google:

+ - GOOGLE_API_KEY
+ - GOOGLE_SERVICE_ACCOUNT_EMAIL
+ - GOOGLE_PRIVATE_KEY (these three you can get pretty easily from the Google API console with a dev account)
+ - GOOGLE_SHEETS_ID, the ID of the Google sheet that's being used for the data.

+From Netlify:

+ - BUILD_HOOK, the URL that a post is fired to to trigger a rebuild of the site.

+## Maker

+If you go to `/maker`, there's a basic tapestry maker, which lets you add data which will then be put into the Google Sheet.
+This is generally easier than adding data to the Google Sheet directly!
+However, it doesn't let you edit data saved in the Google Sheet; to do that, you still need to go into the Google Sheet.

 ## Google sheet instructions